-HE length of the temple denoteth the faith of the holy Church: through which she patiently beareth depraved adversaries. charity: by which width, she spreadeth inwardly through the bowels of piety.
-The height, hope, with which she awaiteth, on account of her good deeds which performed through chairity: the rewards of heavenly life.
-And well the length is expressed by six: because by that the perfection of good works is wont to be designated.
+▶HE length of the temple denoteth the faith of the holy Church: through which she patiently beareth depraved adversaries. width, charity: by which she spreadeth inwardly through the bowels of piety.
+The height, hope, with which she awaiteth, on account of her good deeds which are performed through chairity: the rewards of heavenly life.
+And well the length is expressed by a multiple of six: because by that the perfection of good works is wont to be designated.
 Well indeed the width of the temple is twenty cubits: because the precept of charity which is extended is twofold.
-Now the height is thirty cubits: because every hope of the elect prepareth them as much as it can, by training, for the vision of the Holy Trinity.
-Six therefore for longsuffering faith, three for the height of hope, two pertaineth to the wideness of love: by which the whole state of the Church is understood to be completed.
+Now the height is thirty cubits: because every hope of the elect prepareth them as much as it can, by training, for the vision of the Holy Trinity. therefore for long-suffering faith, three for the height of hope, two pertaineth to the wideness of love: by which the whole state of the Church is understood to be completed.
 By ten however which is the perfect number, each of these are multiplied: by which figuratively is denoted the manifold increase of perfection of the same.
-And this <was> the measure of the lower temple: above which rose an upper storey of the same length, width, and height.
+And this was the measure of the lower temple: above which rose an upper storey of the same length, width, and height.
 To be sure, another storey likewise arose above this one, of the same length and width: sixty cubits in height.
+But thou, O Lord, have mercy upon us.